Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 String literals are surrounded by double quote characters (e.g. *"Hello world"*).
 To include a double-quote character in a string iteral, use two double-quote characters (e.g. *"Here is some ""quoted text"""*).
 String literals are limited to 100 characters.

-Character literals (supported in RRF 3.5.0 and later) are surrounded by single quote characters (e.g. 'a').
+Character literals (supported in RRF 3.5.0 and later) are surrounded by single quote characters (e.g. *'a'*).

-There are no literals of other types, however the Boolean constants **true** and **false** are available.
+There are no literals of other types, however named constants **true**, **false** and **null** are available.

 ## Object model properties

 Expressions may use the values of any properties in the RepRapFirmware Object Model (OM).
 See [Object Model of RepRapFirmware](https://github.com/Duet3D/RepRapFirmware/wiki/Object-Model-Documentation) to see what is available.
-An object model property selector must evaluate to a single string, numeric or Boolean value, unless it is the operand of the unary # operator in which case it must evaluate to an array or a string.

 ## Variables